solaranamnesis/jahreshefte-des-vereins-fur-vaterlandische-naturkunde-in-wurttemberg/38/full-text-english.md

 Bright and early the next day I went to the place and actually found, only one meter from the spot marked by the stick, a gelatin-like ball, likewise consisting of rust colored balls.
 It was located on thin grass; a surface had flattened out beneath it.

+The diameter of the ball was 30 cm.

+I kicked the ball with my foot, it began a trembling motion which continued for a long time until the mass returned to its resting point with ever weakening vibrations.
+Now I touched it, it was sticky, but nothing of the substance stuck to the fingers, nor did its form change from the kick of the foot or the touch of the fingers.

 ...